-A groundbreaking ten-year study indicates that the yoga postures that include weight-bearing and strength challenges also can be effective building bone mass and slow or even reverse the gradual bone loss associated with osteoporosis.
+A groundbreaking ten-year study indicates that the yoga postures that include weight-bearing and strength challenges also can be effective in building bone mass and slow or even reverse the gradual bone loss associated with osteoporosis.

 The study, headed by YogaUOnline presenter Dr. Loren Fishman and published in Topics in Geriatric Rehabilitation assigned a simple, 12-minute daily yoga routine to 741 participants who either had or were at risk for osteoporosis and osteopenia.
 As reported by Harvard Women's Health and by Jane Brody in The New York Times, at the end of the ten-year research period, Dr. Fishman and his team looked at those participants who had followed through with their yoga for osteoporosis practice.
 In the 227 who had done the 12-minute practice at least every other day, the researchers saw significant bone density improvements in both the spine and femur.

 According to Dr. Fishman, the results confirm his hypothesis that yoga is effective for stimulating bone growth.
 “Yoga puts more pressure on bone than gravity does,” he said in an interview with Jane Brody in The New York Times article.
 “By opposing one group of muscles against another, it stimulates osteocytes, the bone-making cells.”

 While other studies have charted the benefits of yoga for osteoporosis, the research headed up by Dr. Loren Fishman remains the most comprehensive study on how yoga can help build bone mass.